HiNatalia/Greenly-Restaurant/README.md

 # Greenly-Restaurant

-Used technologies:
+Used technologies: JS ES6 (async/await), HTML5, CSS3, JSON, GIT, RWD, BEM.
--JS ES6 (async/await),
--HTML5,
--CSS3,
--JSON,
--GIT,
--BEM.

 Website has been prepared by me from the beginning to the end.
 I used AdobeXD to prepare design.
 A few things has changed for better ui.
 Photos are from pexels.com.